Nationals Team

 Membership Coordinator

 Kameryn Benn is a senior Biomedical Science major at North Carolina Central University.
 She is excited to serve as the Membership Coordinator for an organization dedicated to fostering change in underserved communities.
 She has always been interested in health disparities as a STEM major which has encouraged her to find ways to help improve the community through service.
 She believes serving your community is an opportunity to make a tangible difference in the lives of others while also growing personally.
-Every act of service, whether big or small, helps build stronger connections, creates lasting impact, and allows you to be part of something greater than yourself.

 • Gabrielle Hill